e-c-k-e-r/vall-e/README.md

 You can enter `save` to save the state at any time, or `quit` to save and quit training.

-The `lr` will also let you adjust the learning rate on the fly.
+The `lr` command will also let you adjust the learning rate on the fly.
 For example: `lr 1.0e-3` will set the learning rate to `0.001`.

 ### Finetuning